+Q: Will there be another Ewan McGregor adventure?
 A: No, I’m too good a rider now.
 (Laughs) You never know.
 These trips take a long time; a year from conception to getting the money together and then doing the trip.
 Ewan’s huge love is making movies and he’s in a sweet spot right now, so I’m waiting for him to fail.
 But there’s always one more in it for us and we’re both still young and there is plenty of time.
 I’d like to do South and North America and call it the Long Way Up.

+Q: Will you tackle Dakar again?
 A: Don’t know.
 It was painful, the first one.
 I’ve been offered a truck and I might take that.
 The Dakar is something that takes all your heart and soul and it’s a long race.
 A part of me would love to do it because I didn’t finish and I’d like to finish it.
 But part of you is also very scared because it’s potentially lethal.
 It’s a tough one, but probably.

 Q: Your wife, Olivia, rides; will she join you on a trip?